-Several authors have presented their theoretical adaptation to measure the level of digital maturity in HE [35, 43, 53, 75].
+Valdés et al. [35], Marks et al. [43], Rodríguez-Abitia and ribiesca-Correa [53] and Shindina et al. [75] have presented their theoretical adaptation to measure the level of digital maturity in HE.
 Nevertheless, none of these have been applied to comprehensively assess how HEIs are tackling DT challenges, leaving room for future empirical research.